nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Use case: UC01 - Add an article**

 **MSS**
-1. User requests to add article
+1. User requests to add article.
-2. PressPlanner adds article
+2. PressPlanner adds article.
 3. PressPlanner displays success message to User.

     Use case ends.